 Before we move on, let’s quickly describe balanced and unbalanced audio:

 What is balanced audio?
 Balanced audio carries the same audio signal on two pins: one pin carries a positive polarity version while the other carries a negative.
-At a balanced input, a differential amp sums up the differences between the two pins, effectively ridding of any common interference noise on both pins.
+A differential amp sums up the differences between the two pins at a balanced input, effectively ridding any common interference noise on both pins.

 What is unbalanced audio?
 Unbalanced audio is carried on one conductive wire with one return/ground/shield wire.
 This method of carrying audio is highly susceptible to noise and interference and cannot carry audio for long distances without signal degradation.